roivision/mnogokit/README.md

 mnogokit.restore -d <database> -c <collection> <s3 path to a bson> # restore into specific collection mnogokit.restore -d <database> --collections c1,c2,c3 <s3 path to a folder containing bsons> # restore bson files in the `s3 path` into their matching collection
 ```

+## Troubleshooting

+### error- "Transport endpoint is not connected"

+You might need to install `s3fs` from source, see https://github.com/s3fs-fuse/s3fs-fuse#installation